-- Roof runoff from the proposed Fale building is to be captured in two 20,000 L tanks and reused in reticulation of the GoB water feature, subject to confirmation that runoff from the Fale roof surface is suitable for this use (this is covered in a separate stormwater report for the Fale, prepared by Aurecon).
-Our understanding is that any overflow from the GoB water feature during high rainfall events or if the pond is emptied, will discharge into the stormwater system refer section 4.3.4. - A rain garden in the North-west corner of the park will capture runoff from a portion of Jervois Quay.
+- Roof runoff from the proposed Fale building is to be captured in two 20,000 L tanks.
+That runoff may be reused in reticulation of the GoB water feature, subject to confirmation that runoff from the Fale roof surface is suitable for this use and does not require additional treatment to remove heavy metals and other contaminants in suspension (this is covered in a separate stormwater report for the Fale, prepared by Aurecon).
+For current application purposes, it is understood that the GoB water feature will receive inflows from mains supply.
+Overflows during high rainfall events or if the pond is emptied, will discharge into the stormwater system refer section 4.3.4. - A rain garden in the North-west corner of the park will capture runoff from a portion of Jervois Quay.
 A flow splitter is proposed in the existing manhole further south of the proposed garden to divert additional flow to the rain garden to maximise the use of the rain garden area.
 This would divert low flows into the rain garden for treatment and bypass it in high flows so its capacity (and that of outfall 1) is not exceeded.